bytecauldron/awesome-gamemaker/README.md

 [Destructors](https://github.com/DatZach/Destructors) - Allows you to use ds_* types such as lists and maps inside of structs.

 [SNAP](https://github.com/JujuAdams/SNAP) - Easy data format saving and loading.
+Please note that newer versions of GML contain json_parse and json_stringify.
+However, if you are converting csv, ini, xml, etc, you may find this very useful.

 [LWO](https://github.com/tabularelf/lwo) - Lightweight objects using structs.